African American Portrait Gallery

 So it's going to be an ongoing exhibition that we anticipate growing in leaps and bounds over the coming months and years and hopefully decades.

-If the turnout for the portrait's unveiling is any indication, the people of Alexandria take pride in their city's legacy of black achievement.
+If the turnout for the Portrait's unveiling is any indication, the people of Alexandria take pride in their city's legacy of black achievement.

-It's estimated that more than 500 came for the unveiling, even though many had to stand and others listened from their cars.
+It's estimated that more than 500 came for the unveiling, even though many had to stand and others listened from their cars, where speakers was set up to broadcast the ceremony.

-Afternoon, ladies and gentlemen.
+Good afternoon, ladies and gentlemen.

-To help us honor the past and inspire the future.
+Yes, to help us honor the past and inspire the future.

 It's phenomenal.

-We bring revolution so many the individuals who are now standing in front of you are responsible, as I said, for today and for this project going forward.
+The individuals who are now standing in front of you are responsible, as I said, for today and for this project going forward.

-They know we're only able to make this possible because of all of you.
+They, though, were only able to make this possible because of all of you.

 Across Louisiana, museums and galleries are presenting exhibitions that shed new light on our home state.